Licensee Renewal Information

 Failure to renew within three years of license expiration results in license cancellation.
 In order to receive a new license, the canceled license holder must apply for the license as if he or she were applying for the first time, meet all requirements, and pass both licensing examinations.

 The Board will accept applications for retired licenses as of January 1, 2011.
 Please refer to the Retired License page for more information.

 Please refer to the Inactive Licenses page for information.

-Disclosure of a licensee or registrant's Social Security Number (SSN) is mandatory.
-The SSN will be used for tax enforcement purposes, for purposes of compliance with any judgment or order for family support, or for verification of licensure or examination status by a licensing or examination entity which utilizes a national examination and where licensure is reciprocal with the requesting state.
+Disclosure of a licensee or registrant's taxpayer identification number is mandatory.
+You may provide either your Social Security Number, Federal Employer Identification Number, or Individual Taxpayer Identification Number, as applicable.
+Your taxpayer identification number will be used for tax enforcement purposes, for purposes of compliance with any judgment or order for family support, or for verification of licensure or examination status by a licensing or examination entity which utilizes a national examination and where licensure is reciprocal with the requesting state.

-Failure to disclose a SSN will prevent issuance of a renewal license or registration.
+Failure to disclose your taxpayer identification number will prevent issuance of a renewal license or registration.

 Family Support Program

 The Department of Consumer Affairs is working with the Department of Social Services, as well as other appropriate agencies, to administer the State Licensing Match System Program.
 This program prohibits the issuance and renewal of a permanent professional license to individuals who are delinquent in their court-ordered child support payments.
 In place of the permanent license, a 150-day temporary license or registration may be issued.